rollingedit/Text-Snip/README.md

 # Text Snip

 Native OCR snipping for Windows with a custom layout formatter.
-Press `Win+Shift+O`, drag over text, release, and Text Snip copies formatted text to your clipboard.
+Press `Win+Shift+O`, drag over text, and Text Snip copies formatted text to your clipboard.

 Windows OCR sucks.
 Phones made it easy: select text from anything, copy it.
 Text Snip brings that mobile-native OCR experience to Windows and goes further with local recognition plus a custom formatter that turns OCR boxes into usable clipboard text instead of raw OCR output.